 The NC does not have a practice of appointing alternate Directors to Independent Directors except for limited periods in exceptional cases such as when a Director has a medical emergency.
 There were no alternate Directors appointed in this financial year except that Mr Sun Tian, the Executive Director and Group General Manager, is the alternate Director to Mr Sun Zhao Lin, Executive Director and Chairman.

-In view of the Independent Directors, Mr Ho Chew Thim, Mr Chua Kee Lock and Dr Steve Lai Mun Fook who have served the Board of the Company for more than nine (9) years from the date of their first appointment and the recommendation of Guideline 2.4 of the Code, the NC has conducted a rigorous review on their independence together with the Management and the Company Secretary.
+In view of the Independent Directors, Mr Ho Chew Thim, Mr Chua Kee Lock and Dr Steve Lai Mun Fook who have served the Board of the Company for more than 9 years from the date of their first appointment and the recommendation of Guideline 2.4 of the Code, the NC has conducted a rigorous review on their independence together with the Company Secretary.

-Each of the NC members who are subject for the rigorous review is required to complete a detail assessment and evaluation form before the rigorous review is conducted with the Management and the Company Secretary.
+Each of the NC members who are subject for the rigorous review is required to complete a detail assessment and evaluation form before the rigorous review is conducted with the Company Secretary.
+The NC is satisfied that there has been no change to the circumstances since the Independent Evaluation performed in FY2018 and unanimously agree and confirm that Mr Ho Chew Thim, Mr Chua Kee Lock and Dr Steve Lai Mun Fook are independent.
 Throughout the process of review, each of the NC members abstained from participating in the discussion and voting on any resolutions related to his independence.

 The NC with the concurrence of the Board has assessed the independence of Mr Ho Chew Thim, Mr Chua Kee Lock and Dr Steve Lai Mun Fook individually, and is satisfied that there are no relationships which would deem them not to be independent.